rthamman/qliksense-report-scheduler/README.md

 # qliksense-report-scheduler
-Code in this repository will allows you to print PDF off QlikSense, merger and email.
+Code in this repository will allow you to print a QlikSense sheet to a PDF, merge if more than PDFs and email, in an automated fashion.
+Quartz scheduler is used to allow flexibility in scheduling.

-SMTP and other details needs to be configured in the properties file.
+SMTP and other details will have to be configured in the properties file.

 This code work only with FireFox profile.
-Selenium is use for automating.
+Selenium is used for automating.